Experiencing mood swings? Irritability? Cramps?

 These might be the result of your PMS, menopause, or postpartum depression.

-In these instances, you can use essential oils to support a healthy hormone balance.
+In these instances, you can use essential oils to support a natural and healthy hormone balance.

 And in this article,we'll teach you how.